dgamma3/ResourcesForCompetencies/Scratchpad.md

 ## Thoughts...

+- Roles are entry criteria (and in role)
 - Should all competencies have 5 levels?
 - Competency is the ability to do something successfully or efficiently (Chambers dictionary)
 - Competencies are made up of knowledge, skills and attitude